After an incredible time on Koh Wai, I was already wondering if I’d be able to top it.

 Given that when I live-tweeted my walk around the sculptures, I lost many followers, I’ll keep things a little more toned down for the blog post.
 If you’re interested, you can check out more explicit photos of the peens and vageens on the Swabhava travel blog.

 As you guys already know, I adore hunting down unusual, quirky attractions when I travel, and this sculpture park more than fulfilled my quote for Koh Mak.
-Most bizarrely of all, there appeared to be a family living beside the museum, so as we wandered around taking photos of stone boobs, we were met with stares from people putting out their washing a few metres away.
+Most bizarrely of all, there appeared to be a family living beside the museum, so as we wandered around taking photos of fun sculptures, we were met with stares from people putting out their washing a few metres away.